First-Timers Guide to Sonoma Wine Country

 Lunchtime on the Healdsburg Plaza

-It’s about time for lunch, but rather than a sit-down meal at a single spot, indulge in a walk-around feast with Wine Country Walking Tours.
+It’s about time for lunch, but rather than a sit-down meal at a single spot, indulge in a walk-around feast with Healdsburg Wine & Food Walking Tours.

 Where To Stay

 You’re probably ready for a little rest now, so head to your hotel.
-That might be the ultra-luxury Madrona Manor Wine Country Inn, a beautifully restored 1881 mansion set on eight acres of English gardens and wooded hillside.
+That might be the ultra-luxury Madrona Manor Wine Country Inn, a beautifully restored 1881 mansion set on eight acres of English gardens and wooded hillside (note: the Madrona Manor is under renovation in 2021 and will have a new name).

 Or, for a more budget friendly rest, Raford Inn is nestled right in the vineyards of the Russian River Valley wine region.
 It feels like a whole other world, here, surrounded by vast open spaces, peaceful quiet, and the stars at night.